 It can sometimes happen that infantry maintain contact with retreating cavalry or chariots.
-This can occur where infantry pursue enemy infantry and end up in corner-tocorner contact with enemy cavalry or chariots that have retreated alongside them.
+This can occur where infantry pursue enemy infantry and end up in corner-tocorner or side-to-side edge contact with enemy cavalry or chariots that have retreated alongside them.
 Contact can also be maintained where a unit is obliged to retreat at a right angle along an enemy infantry formation.
 In all these cases, retreating units that remain in contact with their enemy also remain engaged for the following round regardless of rules that normally forbid pursuit.
 Where attacks are struck against retreating cavalry/chariots the usual pursuit bonuses apply.
 Same principle applies on non-flying units pursuing flyers.

-Impossible to Pursue
+Impossible to pursue